Putin vows to punish those behind Russia concert massacre | Law-Order

 Russia tightened security at airports, transport hubs and across the capital and big public events were cancelled across the country.
 Islamic State, which once sought control over swathes of Iraq and Syria, claimed responsibility for the attack, the group's Amaq agency said on Telegram.

 Islamic State said its fighters attacked on the outskirts of Moscow, "killing and wounding hundreds and causing great destruction to the place before they withdrew to their bases safely".
 The statement gave no further detail.
-On Saturday it released a photograph of what it said were the four attackers.
+On Saturday it released a photograph of what it said were the four attackers, as well as what it said was footage of the attack.
+The roughly 90-second video showed a close-up view of one of the gunmen opening fire on several victims as he entered what appears to be the concert hall.

 A U.S. official said United States had intelligence confirming Islamic State's claim of responsibility for the shooting.
 The official, speaking on condition of anonymity said Washington had warned Moscow "appropriately" in recent weeks of the possibility of an attack.
 Friday's attack, about 20 km (12 miles) from the Kremlin, happened two weeks after the U.S. embassy in Russia warned that "extremists" had imminent plans for an attack in Moscow.